MicrosoftEdge/WebView2Feedback/specs/CustomScrollbar.md

 interface ICoreWebView2EnvironmentOptions7 : ICoreWebView2EnvironmentOptions6 {
   /// Get the scrollbar style being set on the WebView2 Environment.
   [propget] HRESULT ScrollbarStyle([out, retval] COREWEBVIEW2_SCROLLBAR_STYLE* value);
   /// Set scrollbar style to be used.
-Default to be `COREWEBVIEW2_SCROLLBAR_STYLE`
+The default is `COREWEBVIEW2_SCROLLBAR_STYLE_DEFAULT`
-  /// that matches the default browser scrollbar style.
+  /// which specifies the default browser scrollbar style.
   [propput] HRESULT ScrollbarStyle([in] COREWEBVIEW2_SCROLLBAR_STYLE value);
 }
 ```